Leibniz137/DAppNodePackage-keep-ecdsa-client/README.md

 ## Downtime / Unavaliability
-> This means that if you are part of an active signing group, your node should never be down for more than two hours, since your group could be requested to redeem a deposit at any point.
+If you are part of an active signing group, your node should never be down for more than two hours, since your group could be requested to redeem a deposit at any point.

 ## Backups